Postpartum Intimacy: What’s Safe After Giving Birth

 When to Seek Professional Help

 • Infection Signs: Fever, chills, or redness/pus around stitches or incisions are red flags.
-I brushed off a slight fever once, and it slowed my healing—call your doctor right away to stay safe.

 How soon can I resume sex after giving birth?